yetulaxman/linux-2/_tutorials/02a-hello-world.md

 ## Learning objectives
-Now that docker client is installed on your Virtual Machine, let's have some fun running docker containers.
+Once you are done installing Docker on your Virtual Machine, let's have some fun running docker containers.
 In this session, you will learn
 - how to run a docker image
 - where to get images from?
 - the mechanism behind running a docker container